 THE BEST THINGS TO DO IN BENDIGO IN A DAY OR A WEEK!

 Only 90 minutes from Melbourne, there are so many things to do in Bendigo we are sure you will find it makes a perfect day trip or short getaway from the Victorian capital.
 From its grand historic buildings that sprouted up during the gold boom to its famous potteries and growing food scene, there is a lot to love about this regional city.
-Today Bendigo local Kate Comer shares some of her tips about what you should do when you visit.
+Today local Kate Comer shares some of her favourite places to visit in Bendigo when you visit.

 Planning a visit to Bendigo?